 Unfortunately, they do not appear to work on Exchange 2016.
 I don’t find anything out there that explains how this is possible now (or why Microsoft removed the ability to do so).

 That’s enough to start with.
 It’s by no means the full list of logging locations that can change, but it should offload a great deal of space from the boot drive while Exchange runs.
 I don’t suggest moving the pagefile, but if you still need space, that could get you some too.
 If you too are working with this, I’d love to hear what you’ve learned too.

-I'd love to hear about any you might of moved that could be smart for a new server install. ↩
+I’d love to hear about any you might have moved that could be smart for a new server install. ↩